jibenight/setup-iterm2-powerlevel10k/README.md

 https://github.com/romkatv/powerlevel10k

+in .zshrc change the theme by :
+ZSH_THEME="powerlevel10k/powerlevel10k"

+restart iterm

 after setup powerlevel10k copy all the line of the .p10k.zsh in the repository to the ~/.p10k.zsh file create in the computer

 ### PLUGINS